 The Order of Elks is distinctly American.
 It is a national, charitable organization founded on the principals of Charity, Justice, Brotherly Love and Fidelity.
 Here in Oregon our two primary children's charities are the Camp Meadowood Springs and the Elks Children's Eye Clinic, part of the Oregon Health and Science University.
 Through the Elks National Foundation, which is the charitable arm of the Order, we offer local and national scholarship programs.
 We also offer other Youth Programs such as the Teenager of the Month Awards, Elks Drug Awareness Program, and the Elks National Hoop Shoot Free Throw Contest.
 Our Veterans are very important to the Elks.
 The BPOE Elks offer services to our veterans, such as the Elks National Veterans Service Commission, and grants to maintain the Elks Veterans Memorial in Chicago.

-We hope that after viewing our site you may have a better understanding of today's Elks and you may even be interested in joining our Order and helping us with our worthy causes.
-And lest you think we are all work and no play, take a look at our Photo Gallery, our Lodge Calendar and our Entertainment Section!
-And check back often!
-The site is on-going and new photos and articles will be posted frequently.
+We hope that after viewing our site to help you have a better understanding of today's Elks, and you will even be interested in joining our Order so you can help us with our worthy causes.

 If you're in our area, please drop in and ask for a tour of our Lodge.
 Visitors are always welcome.
 And if you're anywhere else in the country, check the phone book and contact the Lodge nearest you.